transmute-industries/transmute/README.md

 ### Okta
 1. [Sign Up](https://developer.okta.com/signup/)
-2. [Add an OpenID Connect Client in Okta](https://developer.okta.com/quickstart/#/react/nodejs/generic) (Only complete the section with this name and then skip over to the configuration section) - This will be for authenticating users on your frontend.
+2. [Add an OpenID Connect Client in Okta](https://developer.okta.com/quickstart/#/react/nodejs/generic) __Make sure to use port 3000 and not 8080 for these URIs__ - This will be for authenticating users on your frontend.
-3. Use the "Configuration" section and information about your application in Okta to update the values in `packages/trasnmute-dashboard/src/Components/Routes/index.js`
+3. Use the "Configuration" section and information about your application in Okta to update the values in `packages/transmute-dashboard/src/Components/Routes/index.js`
 4. Add a native application (Applications -> add application) - this will be for testing the issuance of JWTs during setup.
     * For "Allowed grant types", choose "Authorization Code", "Refresh Token", and "Resource Owner Password".
     * Click "Done"